-The challenge for our offshore team in the Philippines was to interpret and key the cursive handwriting of the time, some of it in the Welsh language, both con- sistently and to an accuracy that would satisfy the needs of the family history research community: folks like you and me building our family trees to full-time historians interpreting the Census data in the proper context of its time.
+The challenge for our offshore team in the Philippines was to interpret and key the cursive handwriting of the time, some of it in the Welsh language, both con- sistently and to an accuracy that would satisfy the needs of the family history research community -be it regular folks who are building their family trees to full-time historians interpreting the Census data in the proper context of its time.

 The Quality Control group was carefully formed, a 200-strong team of operators by a process of constant feedback and continual sampling.
-Three things aided quality goal setting: A set of lists of forenames, surnames, occupations, and place names, developed in collaboration with brightsolid, which we used to help fathom the less legible text.
+Three things aided quality goal setting - a set of lists of forenames, surnames, occupations, and place names, developed in collaboration with brightsolid LTD, which DDC used to help understand the less legible text.

-The DDC Group - selected by brightsolid Ltd and The National Archives at Kew to digitize the 1911 Census was the first from which the original returns have survived alongside the Enumerators’ Summary Books.
-Our offshore team in the Philippines interprets and keys the cursive handwriting of the time, some of it in the Welsh language, both consistently and accurately so that people building their family trees as well as full-time historians can enjoy the highest degree of interpretation of the Census data in the proper context of the time.
+DDC's offshore team in the Philippines interpreted and keyed the cursive handwriting of the time, some of it in the Welsh language, both consistently and accurately so that people building their family trees, as well as full-time historians can enjoy the highest degree of interpretation of the Census data in the proper context of the time.